iksteen/pelican-albums/README.rst

 requested sizes.
 It will check the ``mtime`` of the original file to that of the thumbnail to check if the thumbnail should be refreshed.

-You can specify the size of a thumbnail on different places:
+You can specify the size and quality of a thumbnail on different places:

-- Inside the {thumbnail} tag: {thumbnail:128x128}album/image.jpg
+- Inside the {thumbnail} tag: {thumbnail:128x128@80}album/image.jpg
-- In the metadata of the content: Thumbnail-Size: 128x128
+- In the metadata of the content: Thumbnail-Size: 128x128@80
-- As a parameter to the ``album.thumbnail(size=None)`` in your templates.
+- As a parameter to the ``album.thumbnail(spec=None)`` in your templates.
 - In the global pelican settings.

 A thumbnail size specifier can have a number of different forms: